Assistance programs San Diego County

 San Diego County Credit Union can provide residents who join the union with low interest rate loans.
 Some people use them for everyday expenses, such as rent, for car repairs, or maybe a medical expense.
 The interest rate will be much lower than a bank or say payday lender.
 Continue with San Diego County Credit Union loans.

-Non-profit and free rent help - Several San Diego California area charities, churches, and government programs offer information on rental assistance programs and may offer cash to help pay rent expenses.
-Continue.
+Non-profit and free rent help - Several San Diego California area charities, churches, and government programs offer information on rental assistance programs.
+The organizations work to stop homelessness and may offer cash or loans to help pay rent or deposit expenses.
+More on emergency rent assistance in San Diego.

 Get information on other assistance programs that can help both San Diego residents, and that also assist families and individuals throughout the state.